Student funding and Sharia law

 Some factors you may wish to consider are:

-• To determine your eligibility for the main University bursaries, we will need confirmation of your household income, which is assessed by your regional government, eg Student Finance England.
-This means that you and your family must consent to be means-tested for the government loans and grants and provide details of your household income.
+- To determine your eligibility for the University of Bristol Bursary, we will need confirmation of your household income, which is assessed by your regional government funding provider, eg Student Finance England.
+This means that you and your family must consent to be means-tested for the government loans, and provide details of your household income.

-• You may not ultimately wish to take out any loans that you are eligible to receive.
-However, unless you agree to be means-tested by your regional domiciled government, we cannot determine your household income.
-Consequently, we will not be able to determine if you are eligible for any of the main non-repayable University of Bristol student bursaries.
+- You may not ultimately wish to take out any loans that you are eligible to receive.
+However, unless you agree to be means-tested by your regional domiciled government funding provider, we cannot determine your household income.
+Consequently, we will not be able to determine if you are eligible for the main non-repayable University of Bristol Bursary.

-• Some elements of government Student Finance are not repayable and depend on your personal circumstances.
+- Some elements of government Student Finance are not repayable and depend on your personal circumstances.
 These include supplementary grants for dependants or disability-related course costs.
 If you are assessed for support by Student Finance Wales you may qualify for a non-repayable maintenance grant.
-You might wish to discuss possible options with the Student Funding Office.
+You might wish to discuss possible options with the Money Advice and Funding team.

 Sharia-compliant financing